adrianokerber/mobile-omnistack/README.md

 #### Debug

 In order to open debug, just open **React Native debug menu** and click **debug**.
 A Window will open on your browser to debug.

+## Important notes

+- In order to run Android emulator pointing to our local machine, just run `adb reverse tcp:3333 tcp:3333` that means, connect the device tcp _port_ to our development machine _port_.